Caching¶

 number |

-per-namespace default | Blanket TTL (ms) for every namespace, overriding their built-in defaults.
+per-namespace default | Blanket positive TTL (ms) for every namespace, overriding their built-in defaults.
 Omit to keep each namespace's tuned default. |

 namespaces |